Using the Venture Studio Model at Your University: A Guide

 Despite a wealth of interesting initiatives undertaken by programs and offices campus-wide over the years, Purdue leaders recognized the opportunity to better determine product-market fits for concepts assessed via university-led research related to the food and agriculture space.

-Partnering with HAI helped Purdue establish DIAL Ventures, which focuses on introducing new, disruptive agrifood startups to the market.
+Partnering with our team helped Purdue establish DIAL Ventures, which focuses on introducing new, disruptive AgriFood startups to the market.

-These activities co-executed with HAI, among others have helped DIAL's venture studio model excel, with four new startups launched in recent years:
+These activities co-executed with our venture-building team, among others, have helped DIAL's venture studio model excel, with four new startups launched in recent years:

 • Croft: An ag-ops platform to manage data and tasks tied to workers and service providers